armory/docs/content/en/docs/armory-admin/policy-engine-enable/policy-engine-ext-enable.md

 ---
 ![Proprietary](/images/proprietary.svg)

+> If you are enabling the Policy Engine for the first time, Armory recommends using the [Policy Engine Plugin]({{< ref "policy-engine-plug-enable.md" >}}) instead.
+The plugin has additional features not available in the extension.

 ## Enabling the Policy Engine

 The steps to enable the Policy Engine vary based on whether you use the [Operator](#enabling-policy-engine-using-operator) or [Halyard](#enabling-policy-engine-using-halyard).